FRAME™ Intensive

 • Rising costs without alignment

-• Reliance on individuals instead of framework
+• Operations dependent on individuals instead of systems

 • Limited visibility across the portfolio